keithbuhler/keithbuhler.github.io/sandbox.md

 ### Projects in Beta

+- [Unpublished writings](/unpublished-writings) Fun scraps of fiction, poetry, and screenplays that have yet to see the light of day
 - [Is Philosophy a Science?](http://www.philosophyisscience.com/) -- A provocative argument regarding philosophy's relationship to other natural and formal sciences.
 - [The Yale Report of 1828 Ebook](http://www.keithbuhler.com/yalereport) -- Why this classic statement of the importance of Greek and Latin languages is still relevant today (Draft 1)
 - [The Buhler Report (YouTube Channel)](https://www.youtube.com/channel/UC9HkYtB0VI6kwDmnmNgLr3A) -- For timeless wisdom and current events.